briandeheus/brapi/README.md

 Welcome to **Brapi** — showing you how REST APIs should really be done.
 This is not intended to be a replacement for DRF, but it does solve some of my gripes with it.

+## Warning

+This shit is so experimental, only a fool would use this in production.

 ## Introduction

 **Brapi** is a minimalistic API framework that makes sure you’re doing REST the way it's intended.
 The biggest